The Bankrate promise

 Alternatives to life insurance as collateral

 If you are considering a collateral assignment of life insurance, there are a few alternative funding options that might be worth exploring.
 Since many factors determine each option, working with a financial advisor may be the best way to find the ideal solution for your situation.

 Depending on your situation, an unsecured loan may be more affordable than a secured loan with life insurance as collateral.
 This is more likely to be the case if you have good enough credit to qualify for a low interest rate without having to offer any type of collateral.
 There are many different types of unsecured loans, including credit cards and personal loans.

 Cash value life insurance

-Some life insurance policies accumulate cash value over time that you can use in different ways.
+Some permanent life insurance policies accumulate cash value over time that you can use in different ways.
 If you have such a policy, you may be able to partially withdraw the cash value or take a loan against your cash value.
 However, there are implications to using the cash value in your life insurance policy, so be sure to discuss this solution with a life insurance agent or your financial advisor before making a decision.

 Home equity line of credit (HELOC)

 A home equity line of credit (HELOC), is a more flexible way to access funds than a standard secured loan.
 While HELOCs carry the downside of risking your home as collateral, you retain more control over the amount you borrow.
 Instead of receiving one lump sum, you will have access to a line of credit that you can withdraw from as needed.
 You will only have to pay interest on the actual amount borrowed.

 Frequently asked questions